-1.5) To remove the cytoplasmic fraction and cell debris, centrifuge the suspension for 20 min at 15,000 x g at 4&#176;C. This results in ~60 ml supernatant containing the soluble HdeB.
+1.5) To remove the cytoplasmic fraction and cell debris, centrifuge the suspension for 20 min at 15,000 x g at 4°C. This results in ~60 ml supernatant containing the soluble HdeB.

 1.6) Dialyze the supernatant containing the periplasmic extract overnight against 150x volume of buffer B (20 mM Tris/HCl, 0.5 mM EDTA, pH 8.0) using a dialysis membrane with 6 kDa MW cut-off.
 Concentrate the proteins to 15 ml using centrifugal filter units with a molecular weight cut-off of 3 kDa.
-Filter the protein solution using a 0.2 m pore filter.
+Filter the protein solution using a 0.2 m pore filter.

 1.7) Apply the protein onto an anion exchange chromatography column (column volume 5 ml) that has been equilibrated with 5 column volumes buffer B with a flow rate of 2.5 ml/min.
 Once the protein is loaded onto the column, wash the column with buffer B for 10 min at a flow rate of 2.5 ml/min.
 Elute HdeB with a linear gradient from 0 to 0.5 M NaCl in buffer B over a time period of 50 min with a flow rate of 2.5 ml/min 6.